OleHolmNielsen/Slurm_tools/showuserjobs/README.md

 Print the current node status and batch jobs status broken down into userids.

-Can also display per-user or per-group status.
+Can also display per-user or per-account status.
 A partition may be selected.

 The maximum username length may be changed in the script:
 * export maxlength=11